MrGibbage/OJS_Script_maker_NG/DOWNLOADING.md

 ![Step 1](images/download1.png)

 2: Hover over the text and look for the three dots.
-Click on that.
+Click on that, and choose "Keep"

 ![Step 2](images/download2.png)

-3:
+3: Click on "Show More", then click on Keep the file

 ![Step 3](images/download3.png)